rm-rf42/ts-task-script-utils/spec.md

 The `parse()` returns a `TSDatetime` object and accepts following arguements:

 - `datetime_raw_str: str`: raw datetime string to be parsed.
-- `formats_list (Sequence[str], optional)`: You can optionally pass a list of formats to try to parse datetime string.
+- `formats_list: Sequence[str] (optional)`: You can optionally pass a list of formats to try to parse datetime string.
 If `datetime_raw_str` doesn't matches with any format, the datetime parser will still try to parse `datetime_raw_str` with other methods such as using regex and trying long datetime format
-- `config (DatetimeConfig, optional)`: You also have an options to pass `DatetimeConfig`.
+- `config: DatetimeConfig (optional)`: You also have an options to pass `DatetimeConfig`.
 It provides complementary information on how to mark parsed digits as day, month or year and also provide an options to handle abbreviated time zones and fold for parsing ambiguous timestamps during daylight saving transitions.
 Ideally, DatetimeConfig should be constructed from pipeline configuration passed to task scripts

 ![Parse Flow Diagram](./task_script_utils/datetime_parser/parse-white.png)